Signed Latent Factors for Spamming Activity Detection

-To further evaluate and verify the effectiveness of our models, another common metric precision@k for spam detection tasks is used and the related results are shown in Figure 3.
-The major findings learned from Figure 3 are: (\textbf{\romannumeral1}) LFM models outperform other competitive methods; (\textbf{\romannumeral2}) more than 90\% of activities in the top 500 ranking results are deceptive, so we can say that solely relying on the signed latent factors to select high-ranking instances as spamming results achieves very low error.
+To further evaluate and verify the effectiveness of our models, another common metric precision@k for spam detection tasks is used and the related results are shown in \Cref{fig:5}.
+The major findings learned from \Cref{fig:5} are: (\textbf{\romannumeral1}) LFM models outperform other competitive methods on two datasets \textit{w.r.t.} precision@k metric; (\textbf{\romannumeral2}) More than 90\% of activities in the top 500 ranking results detected by our models are deceptive.
+We therefore can say that solely relying on the signed latent factors to filter high-ranking instances as spamming results achieves very low error.
 This type of precision is quite important for spam detection tasks, because it means that normal instances are unlikely to be identified as spam ones.